ImaanBontle/SDV-IW-climate-control/README.md

 <details><summary><i>Resetting models</i></summary>
 <p>

-Models can be reset at any time by using the [Generic Mod Config Menu][gmcm-link].
-You can also find and delete the files manually.
-These files are found in the `models` folder and are named after each model.
-They will then be automatically regenerated and populated with the default values the next time you launch SMAPI.
+Models can be reset anytime using [Generic Mod Config Menu][gmcm-link].
+You can also manually locate and delete the JSON files.
+Files reside in the `models` folder and are named after each model.
+Deleted files are regenerated with default values upon SMAPI launch.

-*NB: Custom models must be deleted manually.
-By design, they are always preserved during a GMCM reset.*
+*Note: Custom models require manual deletion and are always preserved during GMCM resets.*

 </p>
 </details>

 ### Debug Logging:

-When debug logging is enabled, SMAPI will output the dice rolls and other useful information to the terminal.
+When debug logging is enabled, SMAPI will provide terminal outputs of dice rolls and other useful information.

 <div align="right">